 Barcelona has a spectacular food and drink scene.
 It reminded us a lot of Toronto with its range of international flavours available.
 Prices were very reasonable as well, which is always a plus.
 Craft beer fans will be happy to hear that there’s no shortage of places to enjoy craft brews.
 The hubs shared his favourite beer spot in Barcelona last week.
 I really enjoyed BierCab because the food was good there too.
 Barcelona’s Zero Vuit microbrewery offers a beer tasting and brewery tour, but we missed it this time around.
 We wish we had so much more time to explore Barcelona’s food and drink scene.

 While we didn’t actively search for the top spots to dine at, every spot where we ate was satisfying and we didn’t have a bad meal in Barcelona.
+Check this post out to see where all we ate in Barcelona.
 By turning up “early”, between 7 and 8 p.m., we once again scored a table at quite a few popular restaurants.
 My favourite restaurant was Gata Mala.
 We walked in here on our first night and the owner found us a small nook (bar stools but luckily the kids did okay).
 She also ensured that she gave us hugs on our departure.
 This spot had the best tapas and was a spot I would have gladly remained well into the night.
 Also, free tapas (and good ones) with every drink!
 I also recommend a visit to busy La Boqueria, which will put you in food heaven as you bump through the crowds to make up your own tapas trail.
 You can even take a paella cooking class at the market if you’re looking for a few Spanish cooking tips.